jcfrank/sshLoginScript/README.md

 ==============

 script that takes an input file and performs multiple login actions as defined in input file.
+This script generates an expect script and run it.
+So make usre expect is installed.

 Input File
 ==========